Healthy Homes Assessment Hospital Hill

 Hospital Hill Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Hospital Hill and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory for all Hospital Hill and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the compliance with each Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.
+• Property managers and landlords must keep records that prove the conformance to the Healthy Homes Standards that apply or will apply during the tenure of your rental home.

-• Property managers and private landlords must make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed , or altered lease.
+• Property managers and private landlords must make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2023